zotroneneis/magical_universe/README.md

 As one of my new habits I chose: "Code for 15 minutes every day".
 As part of the habit I've started creating a series of **blog posts** on important and awesome **Python features**, including object oriented programming, properties, function annotations, duck typing, etc.

 Since I was bored by the usual tutorial examples, I looked for a topic that would make it fun to study and implement the concepts.
-And since I absolutely love Harry Potter, I started creating a whole Harry Potter universe around the topics.
-So if you like Harry Potter and want to improve your Python knowledge and skills (and maybe also your Harry Potter knowledge), get right into it!
+And since I absolutely love Harry Potter, I started creating my own magical universe around the topics.
+So if you like magic and want to improve your Python knowledge and skills, get right into it!

 A logbook of what I worked on each day can be found on my [website](http://www.alpopkes.com/year-archive/).